-Item Comment The rate peg amount is closely related to local government CPI rates as determined by IPART.
-The rate peg has been determined at 0.7% for 2022-23 for Armidale Regional Council.
-Council I has been able to apply for a maximum Rate Peg 2.5% rate peg by way of an Additional S Special Variation process in 2022-23 and this has occurred.
-The outcome of the application will be application will be known in June but this has been assumed in the 2022-23 budget.
-IPART recommends use of 2.5% for financial modelling and this has bee financial modelling and this has been used for years beyond 2022-23.
-There are 2 LTFP scenarios included for General Fund: Scenario 1: Baseline Scenario 2: SRV Proposes that Council seek a Special Rate No SRV proposed. permanent SRV of 50% over three Variation (SRV) years, which would result in a cumulative 58.81% SRV including the rate peg.
-The SRV would take effect from 2023-24.
-Annual Charges - Waste & Increased in line with estimated CPI increase of 2.5%.
-Drainage The increase has been set to generate a sufficient level of funding for the Annual & User water and sewerage capital programs.
-I Charges - Water Funds is assumed to increase by 5% per r annum and this could be achieved & Sewer through a combination of access charge e increases, growth in property numbers and increased water consumption.
+Item Com ment

+The rate peg amount is closely related to local government CPI rates as

+determined by IPART.
+The rate peg has been determined at 0.7% for 2022-23

+for Armidale Regional Council.
+Council I ,

+Rate Peg

+this has occurred.
+The outcome of the a

+this has been assumed in the 2022-23 b -

+for financial modelling and this has bee

+There are 2 LTFP scenarios included for General Fund:

+Scenario 1: Baseline Scenario 2: SRV

+Proposes that Council seek a

+Special Rate permanent SRV of 50% over three

+Variation (SRV) No SRV proposed. years, which would result in a

+cumulative 58.81% SRV including the

+rate peg.
+The SRV would take effect

+from 2023-24.

+Annual Charges

+- Waste & Increased in line with estimated CPI increase of 2.5%.

+Drainage

+The increase has been set to generate a sufficient level of funding for the

+Annual & User water and sewerage capital programs.
+Revenue in the Water and Sewerage

+Charges - Water Funds is assumed to increase by 5% per annum and this could be achieved

+& Sewer through a combination of access charge

+numbers and increased water consump ition.